-14. HED and PWD have little experience in dealing with resettlement issues and impacts in the manner stipulated in this RPSMF.
+16. HED and PWD have little experience in dealing with resettlement and indigenous people's issues in the manner stipulated in this SMF.
 HED is familiar with the World Bank's guidelines for land donation and purchase, and oversaw some cases of donation and one involving purchase.
-It is thus proposed that both organizations will arrange to train their staff who would be designated to oversee RPSMF implementation, including preparation and implementation of the impact mitigation plans like RPs (and TPPs).
+It is thus proposed that both organizations will arrange to train their staff who would be designated to oversee SMF implementation, including preparation and implementation of the impact mitigation plans like RPs and IPPs.
 The program will support the training program.

-Grievance Redress Mechanism
+Grievance Redress

-- 15. The Land Acquisition Ordinance, 1982 allows landowners object to acquisitions in the beginning of the legal process.
+- 17. The Land Acquisition Ordinance, 1982 allows landowners object to acquisitions in the beginning of the legal process.
 Once the objections are heard and disposed of, there is virtually no provision to address grievances and complaints that individual landowners may bring in the later stages of the acquisition process.
 As the Ordinance does not recognize them, no mechanism is there to hear and redress grievances of people who do not have legal titles to the acquired lands.
 As seen in various projects, complaints and grievances may range from disputes over ownership and inheritance of the acquired assets to affected persons and assets missed by the censuses; valuation of affected assets; compensation payment; and the like.
-Considering the need, MOHFW will establish a procedure to answer to queries and address complaints and grievances about any irregularities in application of the guidelines adopted in this RPSMF for assessment and mitigation of social safeguard impacts.
-Based on consensus, the procedure will help to resolve issues/conflicts amicably and quickly, saving the aggrieved persons resorting to expensive, time-consuming legal actions.
-The GRM will however not pre-empt a complainant's right to seek resolution in the courts of law. - 16.
+Considering the need, MOHFW will establish a procedure to answer to queries and address complaints and grievances about any irregularities in application of the guidelines adopted in this SMF for assessment and mitigation of social safeguard impacts.
+Based on consensus, the procedure will help to resolve issues/conflicts amicably and quickly, saving the aggrieved persons resorting to expensive, time-consuming legal actions. - 18.
 In view of ease in accessibility by the project affected persons (PAPs), a Grievance Redress Committee (GRC) will be formed for each development and construction activities.
 The GRCs will consist of memberships to ensure proper presentation of complaints and grievances, as well as impartial hearings and transparent decisions.
-Membership composition of the GRCs, where TPs are also among the affected persons, will take into account any traditional conflict resolution arrangements that IP communities may have in practice.
+Membership composition of the GRCs, where IPs are among the affected persons, will take into account any traditional conflict resolution arrangements that IP communities may have in practice.
 If the aggrieved person is a female, MOHFW will ask a female UP Member or Municipal Ward Commissioner to participate in the hearings.
 Females will be encouraged to be part of the GRC.